m3-learning/PLD_Workflow/README.md

 ## 2. For parameter recording only:

-### 1).
-Start the form by copying following code in terminal:
+1).
+Start the form by copying the following code in the terminal:

       python pld_app_parameter.py

-### 2).
-Fill in growth condition and customized information
+2).
+Fill in growth conditions and customized information

-### 4).
-After finish all recording and convert all videos, click "Save Prameters", and "Save to HDF5 and Upload".
-This may take longer time to finish.
-Local HDF5 file (plume images) and json file (condition) will be saved locally and upload to cloud.
+3).
+After finishing all recording and converting all videos, click "Save Parameters", and "Save to HDF5 and Upload".
+It may take a longer time to finish.
+Local HDF5 file (plume images) and JSON file (condition) will be saved locally and uploaded to the cloud.

 ## 3. For parameter and plume recording:

-### 1).
-Start the form by copying following code in terminal:
+1).
+Start the form by copying the following code in the opened terminal:

       python pld_app_plume.py

-### 2).
-Fill in growth condition and customized information
+2).
+Fill in growth conditions and customized information

-### 3).
-For every ablation cycle (different target with preablation and ablation):
+3).
+For every ablation cycle (different targets with pre-ablation and ablation):

-#### 1>.
-Click the button "Move Videos to Pre-ablation Folder" or "Move Videos to Ablation Folder"
+  1>.
+Click the button "Move Videos to Pre-ablation Folder" or "Move Videos to Ablation Folder."

-#### 2>.
-Use "HPV-X Viewer" software on desktop to convert the raw file to readable images:
+  2>.
+Use "HPV-X Viewer" software on the desktop to convert the raw file to readable images:
 "File" -> "Convert" -> Find the directory labelled start with your growth id -> Select all and click "CONVERT"

-#### 3>.
-Waiting time depends on how many video is selected.

-### 4).
-After finish all recording and convert all videos, click "Save Prameters", and "Save to HDF5 and Upload".
-This may take longer time to finish.

-## 4. Addition instruction for plume recording:

-### 1).
-Open Software "HPV-X" on desktop

-### 2).
-Click "Live" button and increase "EXPOSE" to 10,000,000ns to align the camera focus between target and substrate holder.

-### 3).
-Decrease the "EXPOSE" to 2,000,000ns and Click "REC" to start recording before ablation.
+#PLDForm README:

-# Utility functions for Pulsed Laser Deposition
+## Utility functions for Pulsed Laser Deposition

-## pld_functions.py:
+### PLDForm.py:

-  Include digital form for growth condition recording and plume imaging management.
+  Include a digital form for growth condition recording and plume imaging management.

   Usage: